SHeRLoc: Synchronized Heterogeneous Radar Place Recognition for Cross-Modal Localization: Introduction

-\begin{itemize} \item We present SHeRLoc, a deep network designed to tackle the complexities of heterogeneous radars, including sparsity, diverse \ac{FOV}, and varying data dimensions.
-To the best of our knowledge, this is the first approach specifically designed for heterogeneous radar systems. \item To address variations in data type, density, and FOV, we propose an optimization-based \ac{RCS} matching and multi-view polar projection, enabling radar-agnostic learning.
-Our novel preprocessing pipeline effectively removes dynamic objects, clutter, and ground return. \item We propose a hierarchical optimal transport-based feature aggregation method for rotationally robust descriptors, overcoming the loss of global context in traditional high-dimensional descriptors.
-Our FFT-similarity-based data mining and adaptive margin-based triplet loss ensure spatially and viewpoint-aware metric learning. \item We evaluate SHeRLoc against \ac{SOTA} methods under diverse scenarios (homogeneous, heterogeneous, single-/multi-session, and lidar-to-radar) and demonstrate superior performance in extreme conditions (e.g., crowded, snow, and random rotation).
+Our contributions can be summarized as follows: \begin{itemize} \item We present SHeRLoc, a deep network designed to tackle the complexities of heterogeneous radars, including sparsity, diverse \ac{FOV}, and varying data dimensions.
+To the best of our knowledge, this is the first approach specifically designed for heterogeneous radar systems. \item To address the modality gap, we propose a novel \ac{RCS} matching and multi-view polar projection, enabling radar-agnostic learning.
+Our preprocessing pipeline effectively removes dynamic objects, clutter, and ground return. \item We propose a hierarchical optimal transport-based feature aggregation method for rotationally robust descriptors, overcoming the loss of global context in traditional high-dimensional descriptors.
+Our FFT-similarity-based data mining and adaptive margin-based triplet loss ensure spatially and viewpoint-aware metric learning. \item We evaluate SHeRLoc against \ac{SOTA} methods under diverse scenarios (homogeneous, heterogeneous, single-/multi-session, and lidar-to-radar) and demonstrate superior performance in extreme conditions (e.g., crowded, snow, random rotation, and zero-shot).
 We open-source the code for the radar robotics community.

 \end{itemize}